 WHY WE LIKE IT: This TV’s 4K resolution, Fire TV platform, and decent gaming features make it ideal for users who tend to switch between casual gaming and streaming.

 The Toshiba 720 pixel TV is an ideal option for anyone that needs a basic TV for general watching.
 Its 720p resolution is good enough to provide decent picture clarity, and its Quad-Core CPU keeps it snappy with the responses and search queries.
-It comes with Fire TV built-in, and this provides access to over 500,000 streaming channels for wholesome entertainment.
+It comes with a Fire TV built-in, and this provides access to over 500,000 streaming channels for wholesome entertainment.
 Its only major issue is the lack of support for Dolby Vision HDR content.

 Casual gamers will like how lower its input lag gets when switched to Game Mode, as this allows for significantly faster responsiveness.
 Its support for dual-band Wi-Fi means no buffering when connected to a fast and stable Internet source, and with DTS TruSurround sound processing technology onboard, buyers can expect to enjoy an immersive listening experience.

 A 32-inch TV for gaming is a television with features and functionalities primarily intended to enhance your gaming experience.
 Everything from its screen resolution to its refresh rate is fine-tuned for improved gaming performance.
 Likewise, you’ll find great 4K TVs for gaming that are also 32 inches, although larger sizes with 4K are recommended.

 Like any other TV, it connects directly to your gaming console or other media device using an HDMI cord.
 Once connected, your TV will interpret the visual data coming from the gaming system and reproduce it on the screen in a way your brain can understand.
 Dumb TVs work the same way, they just don’t have any smart features included.

 The main difference between 32-inch gaming TVs and traditional TVs becomes apparent when you consider their intended purpose.
 Conventional TVs offer features and specifications that work well for the broadest range of consumers.
 Gaming TVs, on the other hand, offer features targeted specifically at gamers.
 To get a look at some great TVs for gaming, check out our mashup of Samsung vs LG 32-inch LED TVs.

 TVs in this category are also locked in at the 32-inch screen size, whereas traditional TVs come in sizes ranging anywhere from 22 inches to 85 inches or more.
 Looking for a smaller good-quality traditional TV?
-Look no further than the best 24 inch TV.
+Look no further than the best 24-inch TV.

 Modern TVs most commonly use liquid crystal display (LCD) technology to reproduce the images and colors coming from your gaming console.
 LCDs feature two panels of glass with a material called liquid crystal housed between them.